 S.B.
 103 lets judges impose longer sentences for humans convicted of crimes that target a person primarily based on figuring out factors like race, gender, or religion.
 It exceeded earlier this 12 months with the broad bipartisan guide.

-“[A]llowing authorities to punish human beings for their beliefs is dangerous to liberty, and contrary to the principle of equal treatment under the regulation,” the GOP concept reads.
+“[A]llowing authorities to punish human beings for their beliefs is dangerous to liberty, and contrary to the principle of equal treatment under the law,” the GOP concept reads.
 It then goes directly to ask the Utah Legislature to reject and repeal such laws.

 The resolution consists of a word that says it is “not intended to oppose criminal punishment for crook moves.
 Nor is it supposed to oppose penalty enhancements for malicious premeditation to hurt every other individual.”

-Sen. Daniel Thatcher, R-West Valley City, backed the detest crimes law and said throughout the legislative session that he struggled to persuade people that the degree might most effective punish “a specific and deliberate action, and not mind and emotions.”
+Sen. Daniel Thatcher, R-West Valley City, backed the detest crimes law and said throughout the legislative session that he struggled to persuade people that the degree might most effectively punish “a specific and deliberate action, and not mind and emotions.”

 Other proposed resolutions consist of an endorsement of ranked-choice vote casting and a name for a quit to party infighting over an election regulation known as S.B.
 54.